kash17/customer-churn-analysis/README.md

 # customer-churn-analysis
-Customer churn directly impacts revenue and business sustainability.
-This project analyzes customer behavior to identify churn patterns, revenue loss drivers, and actionable retention strategies using Python analytics.
+This project analyzes telecom customer churn data to identify patterns and factors influencing customer attrition.
+The analysis includes exploratory data analysis, data cleaning, and deriving business insights to help companies improve customer retention.

 # Project Overview
-Customer churn is a critical metric for subscription-based businesses.
-This project analyzes customer data to understand factors that influence customer churn using Python.
-The goal is to perform data cleaning, exploratory data analysis, and derive insights that can help businesses improve customer retention.
+The main objective of this project is to:

+Understand customer churn behavior

+Identify key factors that influence churn

+Perform data cleaning and exploratory data analysis using Python
 ________________________________________
 # Tools & Technologies
 •	Python